 Common examples of these non-probate assets are:

 If a deceased person leaves behind property that doesn’t qualify as non-probate assets, then a probate court’s authority is required to distribute them.
 And what is the best way for the probate court to know who to distribute it to?
-The court either has to look to the state intestacy statutes or a will.
+The court determines who receives the assets by referring to the decedent’s will or, if no will exists, the state’s intestacy laws.

 Wills and Estate Planning

-• The soundness of mind at the time of signing
+- Mental capacity: The testator must be of sound mind at the time of signing.

 Who Needs a Will?